 This course focuses on the health, nutrition, and safety of young children.
 Candidates learn about basic safety and illness prevention.
 The course also covers inclusion of children with special needs.
 It requires application of the material in field experiences at a childcare center.
 It is taught in English and Navajo.
-It can be applied toward CDA Subject Areas 1 and 3 (planning a safe and healthy learning environment, and supporting children's social and emotional development).
-It also counts toward an Arizona ECE endorsement.
+It can be applied toward specified CDA coursework as identified in the "DC-NPC CDA Articulation for AA in Early Childhood Development Courses" matrix.
+See course articulation matrix for DC-NPC CDA transferability.
+Course also counts toward an Arizona ECE endorsement.